ViniBjazevich/crud-tutorial/README.md

 # Full Stack React Crud App Tutorial
 ## Instructions to start project
+1. Open your terminal and cd into the "ui" directory: `cd ui` then run `npm install` after that finishes installing you can now run `npm start` and your react app will start running on http://localhost:3000/
+2. Open a new terminal (with the react app still running) and cd into the "api" directory: `cd api` then run `npm install` after that is finished installing you can now run `npm run dev` which will run your api on http://localhost:3001/
+3. Assuming you have your DynamoDB set up properly you should be able to use the application now!
+Enjoy!

+## Instructions creating monorepo from scratch
 ### Creating React Application
 1. Create a new directory (folder) in your project called ui
 2. Open your terminal and cd into this new directory: `cd ui`